cscart/docs/en/developer_guide/core/settings/index.rst

     *   -   ``MVE:NONE``
         -   The setting won't appear in Multi-Vendor.
 To make the setting appear in CS-Cart, you'll need to add another value after comma, for example, ``ULT:ROOT``.
     *   -   ``MVE:ROOT``
-        -   The setting will appear in Multi-Vendor, but only when a vendor is selected.
-To make the setting appear in CS-Cart, you'll need to add another value after comma, for example, ``ULT:ROOT``.
+        -   The setting will appear in Multi-Vendor, but only in the *All vendors* mode.
     *   -   ``ULT:NONE``
         -   The setting won't appear in CS-Cart.
 To make the setting appear in Multi-Vendor, you'll need to add another value after comma, for example, ``ROOT`` or ``MVE:ROOT``.
     *   -   ``ULT:ROOT``
         -   The setting will appear in CS-Cart, but only when the *All stores* mode is selected.
-To make the setting appear in Multi-Vendor, you'll need to add another value after comma, for example, ``ROOT`` or ``MVE:ROOT``.
     *   -   ``ULT:VENDOR``
         -   The setting will appear both in the *All stores* mode and when a specific storefront is selected.
 If you add ``ULT:NONE`` after comma, the setting will only be editable when a storefront is selected.
     *   -   ``ULT:VENDORONLY``